 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Thank you, to the member for asking that question.
-Yes, we have heard that, and I have spoken to their families on my own, and I have exchanged letters with them, and the complaints, the fact that Ottawa is very far from the Kitikmeot region, and also from the Kivalliq region.
-I have heard the concern, and I understand it.
+I also thank the member for asking that question.
+Yes, we have heard that concern, and I have spoken to their families and I exchanged correspondence with them.
+With regard to complaints about the fact that Ottawa is very far from the Kitikmeot and Kivalliq regions, I have heard the concern, and I understand it.

-However, maybe it creates hardship for all of the family members, even if they live in the Baffin region, if they live in Nunavut, and we're trying to create spaces for them in Nunavut so we can take care of them in Nunavut.
+However, it does, perhaps, create hardship for all of family members, including those that live in the Baffin region.
+We are trying to create spaces for our elders in Nunavut, so we can provide care for them in Nunavut, and we will do that.

-(interpretation ends) Mr. Speaker, so, previously, back in 2017, the government had issued a request for proposals for long-term care services across Canada, and specifically within a 50-kilometre radius of Ottawa, Winnipeg, Edmonton, Montreal and Yellowknife.
+(interpretation ends) Mr. Speaker, previously, back in 2017, the government had issued a request for proposals for long-term care services across Canada, and specifically within a 50-kilometre radius of Ottawa, Winnipeg, Edmonton, Montreal and Yellowknife.